 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
+MCLGs allow for a margin of safety Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 There is convicting evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG): The level of disinfectant in drinking water below which there is no known or expected risk to health.
-MRDLG's do not reflect the health benefits of the use of disinfectants to control microbial contaminants milligrams per liter or parts per million-or one ounce in 7350 gallons of water. ppm:
+MRDLG's do not reflect the health benefits of the use of disinfectants to control microbial contaminants ppm: milligrams per liter or parts per million-or one ounce in 7350 gallons of water. micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of water. ppb: